navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 # Google_Data_Analytics_Capstone-Cyclistic
-This was done part of the google certification
+This was done as part of the google certification.

 #### A Case Study